Orphe-OSS/ORPHE-CORE.js/examples/LIGHT/README.md

 ## Overview
 ORPHE.js LIGHT enables a user to control light emmitance on your ORPHE Core Module.

+## DEMO
+if you have a ORPHE CORE, why not try [DEMO](https://orphe-oss.github.io/ORPHE.js/examples/LIGHT/) now ?

 ## Issues
 LED Brightness control does not work.